tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 087.md

 - Keth notices what might be an eye watching us.
 She also notices that the eye on her chest is closed.
 - Keth finds a route leading downwards behind the fireplace in the first room on the left.
 - Heading to the left, we find a sitting room, then to the left from that we see multiple Quasits.
 - On the side of the wall, Silas notices some spores stuck to the wall.
 It's a residue of sorts.
 This is "veroc" poison.
 These are large flying vulture demons.
+We kill one, then head back towards
 - There is no exit to the second floor here.
+- At the top of the stairs we find a ladder that goes to a hatch on the ceiling.
+We decide to head back down.
 -